 Phishing emails often impersonate trusted individuals or companies.
 The email addresses used to send these messages can appear legitimate, and the messages often include the logos and layouts of the genuine communications they spoof.
 The emails often include a hyperlink to a website where credentials are harvested.
 The online component of the phishing scam similarly spoofs a trusted entity and, in many campaigns, it is difficult to distinguish the phishing website from the genuine site being spoofed.

 Phishing attacks are increasing and for one very simple reason.
 They work.
-Not only do these messages fool huge numbers of people, they are also easy to conduct and there is little risk of phishers being caught.
+Not only do these messages fool huge numbers of people, but they are also easy to conduct and there is little risk of phishers being caught.
 Even the Italian mafia and other organized crime operations have adopted phishing in addition to the standard protection rackets as a way to rake in money.
 This week, Europol announced it broke up an organized crime gang with links to the Italian mafia which had raked in €10 million in revenue from phishing and other online fraud scams in the past year.

 Phishing Lures are Constantly Changing

 The lures used in phishing scams are constantly evolving.
-While standard phishing campaigns involving fake invoices and resumes, missed deliveries, and fake account charge notifications are regularly used, topical lures related to news stories and COVID-19 are also thrown in into the mix.
+While standard phishing campaigns involving fake invoices and resumes, missed deliveries, and fake account charge notifications are regularly used, topical lures related to news stories and COVID-19 are also thrown into the mix.
 The lures may change, but there are commonalities with these phishing scams that individuals should be able to recognize.

-Phishing scams attempt to get the recipient to take a specific action, such as visit a link in the email or open an email attachment.
+Phishing scams attempt to get the recipient to take a specific action, such as visiting a link in the email or opening an email attachment.
 There is usually a sense of urgency to get recipients to take prompt action, such as a threat of account closure or potential legal action.
 While suspicions may be raised by these messages, many people still take the requested action, either through fear of missing out or fear of negative repercussions if no action is taken.

 It is best to adopt a mindset where every email received is potentially a phishing scam, and any request suggested in an email could well be a scam.
 Any email received that threatens account closure if no action is taken can easily be checked for legitimacy by logging in to the account via a web browser (never use the links in the email).
-If there is an unauthorized charge or a problem with the account, this will be clear when you login.
+If there is an unauthorized charge or a problem with the account, this will be clear when you log in.

 If you receive a message from a company stating there is an unpaid invoice or an order has been made that is not recognized, search for the company online and use trusted contact information to verify the legitimacy of the email.